rafael-santiago/helios/src/include/doc/toolsets/go/README.md

 # The Go toolset

-With this toolset you can automate the "go build" command don't worrying about if there are several go programs in the current working directory.
+With this toolset you can automate the "go build" command not worrying about if there are several go programs in the current working directory.

 For example, supposing that we have this directory status: